palpalani/laravel-sqs-queue-json-reader/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/palpalani/laravel-sqs-queue-json-reader.svg?style=flat-square)](https://packagist.org/packages/palpalani/laravel-sqs-queue-json-reader)

-Custom SQS queue reader for Laravel that supports JSON payloads.
+Custom SQS queue reader for Laravel that supports plain JSON payloads.
-Out of the box, Laravel expects SQS messages to be generated in a specific format - format that includes job handler class and a serialized job.
+Laravel expects SQS messages to be generated in a specific format that includes job handler class and a serialized job.

-But in certain cases you may want to parse messages from third party applications, custom JSON messages and so on.
+But in certain cases you may want to parse messages from 3rd party applications, custom JSON messages and so on.

 ## Installation